Should you get a barcode prefix from the GS1 or buy barcodes from Nationwide Barcode?

 As far as we know, there are only a handful of companies that require a copy of this certificate: Kroger’s, Walmart/Sam’s Club JC Penney’s and Macy’s.
 Depending on your buyer and region, Walgreen’s, Lowes and Home Depot may have additional requirements.
-It’s always your important to ask your (major) retailers for their Vendor Compliance Documents.
+It’s always important to ask your (major) retailers for their Vendor Compliance Documents prior to purchasing from Nationwide Barcode.
 According to our clients, we have sold barcodes to companies with products in Pep Boys, Autozone, Amazon, Guitar Center, CD Baby, Whole Foods, Raley’s, Toys R Us, Safeway, Longs (CVS), etc.

 The GS1 maintains the database of UPC Prefixes.
 It is our opinion that, although this database is conceptually a great idea, and has to be maintained, it is virtually ignored, unknown and unused.

 Retailers input information from product data sheets filled out or given to them by their suppliers.
 The supplier gives the retailer the product information including the barcode based on the complete 12 digit code and the retailer enters it into their point of sale system.